 When you have submitted your speed concern report form to North Yorkshire Police:

-- North Yorkshire Police will acknowledge receipt of your form by email
+- they will acknowledge receipt of your form by email

-- the investigation will examine accident records and traffic speeds on the road of concern
+- they will examine accident records and traffic speeds on the road you have reported

-- the investigation will determine what, if any, action should be taken
+- they will decide whether any action should be taken

 Speed Review Investigations

-North Yorkshire Police Community Speed Watch regularly publishes updated information regarding speed review investigations across North Yorkshire and York in the Speed Management Protocol report.
+North Yorkshire Police Community Speed Watch regularly publishes updated information regarding speed review investigations across North Yorkshire and York in their Speed Management Protocol report.